seanita/School-of-AI/stock_predictor/README.md

 Confidence scores:
 ```
 Confidence scores varied, but improved with more features and a shorter forecast time.
-This makes sense as the level of confidence goes down over time and with fewer features to feed the algorithm.
+This makes sense as the level of confidence goes down over time and with fewer
+features to feed the model(s).
 ```
 ```
 LR < Quad 2 < Quad 1< KNN < SCM